ModelEarth/community/start/feed/README.md

 We'll generate embeddable lists that you can also display in your own website.

 <b>Examples of items to list:</b>
-Vaccine Availability
+Glass, plastic, metals
 Rocks, slate, bricks
 Byproducts of farming
 Byproducts of food and beer production
-Glass, plastic, metals
 Infinitely recyclable [PDK plastic](https://www.packagingdigest.com/sustainable-packaging/new-plastic-for-food-packaging-is-infinitely-recyclable-2019-07-25)
 Used furniture
 Used lumber